wensdong/AlphaGoZero-9x9/README.md

 ```
 **Results:**

-Please look at the results folder.
-I trained on AWS P2 for about 5 hours, the bot's winning rate is about 95% against the random or the greedy player.
+Start with training 3x3, takes a couple of minutes, you can have a bot with winning rate 99% againt a random player.